 The school conducts and documents risk assessments for all activities presenting a significant risk.
-These are co-ordinated by Head Teacher or nominated deputy following guidance contained in the Education Health and Safety Manual and are approved by the Head Teacher.
+These are co-ordinated by Aideen Porter following guidance contained in the Education Health and Safety Manual and are approved by the Heads of School.

-Risk assessments are available for all staff to view and are held centrally on the school shared drive.
+Risk assessments are available for all staff to view and are held centrally in the main school office and also on the shares drive - staff- risk assessments.
 These assessments will be reviewed on an annual basis or when the work activity changes, whichever is the soonest.
 Staff will be made aware of any changes to risk assessments relating to their work.

-Individual Risk Assessments
+Individual Risk Assessments)

-Specific assessments relating to staff member(s) or pupil(s) are held on that individual's file and will be undertaken by the relevant pupil's teacher.
-Such risk assessments will be reviewed on a regular basis.
+Specific assessments relating to staff member(s) or pupil(s) are held on that individual's file and will be undertaken by Aideen Porter and Clare Moore (Heads of School) Such risk assessments will be reviewed on a regular basis.